-For global consumers, being able to indulge in their food cravings, despite these being technically bad for their health.
+For global consumers, being able to indulge in their food cravings is of importance, despite these being technically bad for their health.
 Hence there is a demand for indulgent snacks that are healthy, functional, without scrimping on taste too.
 One of which is protein bars, with its industry expected to grow at CAGR of 6% from 2021 to 2025.

 This type of healthy indulgence features the peanut butter as a common ingredient, because of its tastiness.
 However, because of its soft nut butter base, the protein bar tends to harden over time.
 This causes a difference in texture, taste and a shortened shelf life.